-William Watson is an associate in our Debt Finance practice, based in our Dubai office.
+William Watson is a local partner in our Debt Finance practice, based in our Dubai office.
 William has extensive experience across a broad range of issues in debt finance, including restructurings, leveraged-finance and general corporate finance in the Middle East, London and Africa.
 William has experience advising banks, ECAs, sponsors and borrowers (corporate and sovereign) in relation to conventional and Sharia-compliant transactions.
 William has been seconded to financial institutions in both Dubai and London.

 Representation of Arabian Centres Company (ACC), Saudi Arabia's leading shopping mall owner, developer and operator, on its dual currency US$1.9 billion refinancing package.
 The refinancing consists of a senior unsecured US$500 million debut Reg S/144A five-year Sukuk issuance, alongside a senior secured dual (USD and SAR) currency US$1.2 billion (equivalent) Ijara and Murabaha term facilities and senior secured dual (USD and SAR) currency US$200 million (equivalent) revolving Murabaha facility.